IT3049C-Lively-FA23/js-and-dom-exercises-pittmaza/README.md

 - [x] update the assignment checks above to the correct link. - Done Automatically

-### I do want to make note that NPM tests were causing issues on my machines.
+### I do want to make note that NPM tests were causing issues on my machine.
 I recently installed the newest version of NPM and Node with W11 and this caused a bit of an issue with the tests.
 For the next assignment, I will ensure that this gets addressed.

 ## Checklist: